OliverStone01/Try-Hack-Me/pre-security/network-fundamentals/what-is-networking.md

 <img src="/pre-security/network-fundamentals/assets/network.png" alt="Network layout" style="width:300px">

-These smaller networks that make up the internet are called `Private network`.
-The networks connecting the private networks together are called `Public networks`.
+These smaller networks that make up the internet are called `private networks`.
+The networks connecting the private networks together are called `public networks`.

 -----

 #### Task 3 - Identifying devices on a network

-For devices to communicate and maintain order, devices must be able to identify and be identifiable on a a network.
+For devices to communicate and maintain order, devices must be able to identify and be identifiable on a network.

-devices are similar to humans in the sense that we have two ways of being identified:
+Devices are similar to humans in the sense that we have two ways of being identified:
 - Our name
 - Our fingerprints

-although we can change our name, we are unable to change our fingerprints.
-In computer's these are known as:
+Although we can change our name, we are unable to change our fingerprints.
+In computers these are known as:
-- An IP address (Non-perminent).
+- An IP address (non-permanent).
-- A Media Access Control (MAC) Address.
-(Similar to a serial number)
+- A Media Access Control (MAC) Address (similar to a serial number).

 **IP Addresses**
 `IP address` = Internet Protocol.